Havanese Dog Price – Average price for Havanese Puppy

 They also have quick-growing nails and you will need to get good at clipping them.
 I know with our Nessie it only takes and a few days and you can hear her walking across the hardwood.
 We try to clip them regularly so that the quick doesn’t become an issue.

-Havanese are very very smart and very playful.
+Havanese dogs are very very smart and very playful.
 They will require some of your time to play with them and keep their mind going.
 The good thing is you can very easily train them, and they actually want to learn…especially when treats are involved.

 Our dog doesn’t get into the garbage or chew the furniture, but she definitely demands attention from time to time.
 She is also one of the best cuddling dogs I have ever seen…even better than our cats.

-So in conclusion, if you are looking to get a puppy Havanese you can expect to pay somewhere close to the $1500-2000 mark in the first few months for the dog and the extra things you will need.
+So in conclusion, if you are looking to get a Havanese puppy you can expect to pay somewhere close to the $1500-2000 mark in the first few months for the dog and the extra things you will need.

-Related – Harness for your Havanese
+Related article – Harness for your Havanese

 4 thoughts on “Havanese Dog Price – Average price for Havanese Puppy”